AgateHQ/axate-developer-docs/docs/readme.md

 * The script specifies that anything on the page that is attributed with the class “premium” will treated by Axate as a premium, paid-for article, i.e. it specifies the part of the page which contains the premium content.

-* The element on the page that is attributed with the class “agate-notice” will be used to display a page notices to users embedded within your page by Axate.
+* The element on the page that is attributed with the class “axate-notice” will be used to display a page notices to users embedded within your page by Axate.
 This is used for registration purposes, to display a “call to action” inviting the user to register for Axate.
 There are also other circumstances in which Axate needs to display a page notice.
 Wherever you put this element determines where the page notice will appear, and the lead-in will appear above it.

 That’s the most technical bit done!
 The next step is to mark articles as premium...